My biggest passion is riding motorbikes.

 So consequently the next bike had to be again a BMW.
 This time a BMW R1100GS.
 More torque and displacement and a bold styling.
 I received the duckbill (German nick name Schnabeltier) on 6th Februrary 1998.

 Unfortunately our time together was very short.
 Just 75 days and 4,500 kilometers (2,800 miles) later the bike got stolen.
 The engine resurfaced in 2002 in another bike and this bike got confiscated by the police.
-The poor owner at this time will probably have had a great summer.
+The poor owner at this time probably had have a great summer.

 For not being without a bike and due to an upcoming Nürburgring race track training the dealer gave me a BMW K1200RS as a replacement.
 With concequences.
 I did not like the styling of the bike too much but it offered a much better handling and a better engine than the GS.
 So I kept the machine.
 From 18 May 1998 I was the owner of a K12